qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Dialog to create categories with the **Attribute editor layout**

-When creating a new category, QGIS will insert a new tab or named group for the category in the built-in form.
-The next step will be to assign the fields to the relevant category with the |arrowRight| icon.
-You can create more categories and use the same fields many times.

-You can configure categories (tabs or groups) with a double-click.
+You can configure tabs or groups with a double-click.
 QGIS opens a form in which you can:

 * choose to hide or show the item label
-* rename the label
+* rename the category
-* set over how many columns fields under the category should be distributed
+* set over how many columns the fields under the category should be distributed
 * enter an expression to control the category visibility.
 The expression will be re-evaluated everytime values in the form change and the tab or groupbox shown/hidden accordingly.